Falyrion/EasyDiscordBridge/README.md

 the server.
 ATTENTION: The bot will not work just yet!
 - After the server has restarted, you will find a new folder in your servers plugin-folder, named like the plugin.
 Open the `config.yml` file inside that folder with a text editor of your choice.
-- Inside the config look out for the following parts:
+- Inside the config lookout for the following parts:
   - `clientID` -> Replace the "0" with your client-ID
   - `textChannelRead` -> Replace the "0" with the ID of the channel you want the bot to read messages from
   - `textChannelWrite` -> Replace the "0" with the ID of the channel you want the bot to send messages to